exercism/julia/concepts/type-unions/introduction.md

 julia> f("ab") # strings are repeated 3 times
 "ababab"
 ```

+Here, we gave the type a name, which can provide convenient shorthand but is not strictly necessary.
+The function g(z::Union{Integer, String}) = z^3 behaves the same way.

 There will be much more to say about function signatures in the Multiple Dispatch Concept.